National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/support.md

 ### SynPuf Synthetic Data {#sec-support-notional-synpuf}

-SynPuf is short for "Synthetic Public Use Files," or EHR records that have been scrubbed of personally identifiable information and released for public educational use.
+SynPuf is short for "Synthetic Public Use Files", or EHR records that have been scrubbed of personally identifiable information and released for public educational use.
 These SynPuf files originate from [SynPuf Medicare Claims data](https://www.cms.gov/Research-Statistics-Data-and-Systems/Downloadable-Public-Use-Files/SynPUFs) and have been [converted to OMOP format](https://forums.ohdsi.org/t/synpuf/4936) by the OHDSI community.
 The content of these data differs from N3C data in many ways (e.g., records prior to Jan.
 1, 2018 are included), and they represent a distinctive population of Medicare-eligible patients.
 Lastly, the data are not recent, and so contain no COVID-19-related records such as diagnoses, lab tests, or vaccine records.